Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Measures and Results

 \section{Measures and Results}

 We report three evaluation metrics.
 First is inter-rater agreement, a measure of internal consistency.
 Second is ideological polarization, measured by correlation between liberal and conservative ratings.
-Third is correlation with journalist ratings.
+Third is correlation with journalist ratings, which we compare to benchmarks of journalist to journalist correlation.